lxc/incus/doc/reference/devices_nic.md

 A bridge also lets you use MAC filtering and I/O limits, which cannot be applied to a `macvlan` device.

 `ipvlan` is similar to `macvlan`, with the difference being that the forked device has IPs statically assigned to it and inherits the parent's MAC address on the network.

-## MAAS integration

-If you're using MAAS to manage the physical network under your LXD host and want to attach your instances directly to a MAAS-managed network, LXD can be configured to interact with MAAS so that it can track your instances.

-At the daemon level, you must configure `maas.api.url` and `maas.api.key`, and then set the `maas.subnet.ipv4` and/or `maas.subnet.ipv6` keys on the instance or profile's `nic` entry.

-With this configuration, LXD registers all your instances with MAAS, giving them proper DHCP leases and DNS records.

-If you set the `ipv4.address` or `ipv6.address` keys on the NIC, those are registered as static assignments in MAAS.